Plan of Work

 - Post monthly reports on the website.

-- Give oral reports to city councils as requested.
+- Give oral reports as requested.

 Purpose: Cause business to collaborate with educational institutions to improve the student product and support schools.